turingschool/front-end-curriculum/lessons/module-1/html-2.md

 ***

 # Chrome Dev Tools

 Debugging your front-end code can be an intimidating part of the development process, but it's also one of the most powerful skills you can acquire Developers of all levels spend a significant amount of time troubleshooting code, but the more comfortable you are with debugging tools, the easier it will be to isolate, identify and fix broken code.

 The front-end languages (HTML, CSS and JavaScript) are run entirely in the browser, so the technique for troubleshooting broken code can happen in many places.
 Luckily, modern browsers are aware of this and give us a collection of advanced tools to help us debug.

+Take 5 minutes to read through [this section](https://developers.google.com/web/tools/chrome-devtools/inspect-styles/) of the chrome devtools docs.

 ### Developer Tools
 One of the first tools you should familiarize yourself with when doing front-end development are the built-in browser [DevTools](https://developer.chrome.com/devtools).
 To open developer tools in Chrome: